-Following a recent interview with The Co-parenting Matters Show, a parent contacted me with questions about resources for helping children of divorce cope with a parent’s alcohol addiction.
+Following an interview with The Co-parenting Matters Show, a parent contacted me with questions about resources for helping children of divorce cope with a parent’s alcohol addiction.
 Like many parents,this mom worries that her ex’s continual relapses are taking a toll on their kids.

 She shared that the most important things to her are protecting her children from the destruction of addiction while creating stability that her children can feel good about.
 She also emphasized that regardless of her ex’s addiction and or recovery, she wants to be able to help her children go on with their lives while supporting them in having the best relationship possible with their Dad.